richard-unterberg/classmatejs/packages/factory/README.md

 # @classmatejs/factory

 Headless version of the Classmate factory.
 It reuses the same styling and variants logic from `@classmatejs/core` but, instead of returning framework components, it simply computes class name strings (merged through `tailwind-merge`).
+Perfect for CLI renderers, template engines, or other environments where you only need strings.

 ```ts
 import cm from "@classmatejs/factory"